-Liberal Arts Core (44-45 credits) Film Requirements (39 credits)
+Liberal Arts Core (44-45 credits) Film Requirements (39 credits) Electives (36-37 credits)

 Minimum to Earn a BA in Film and Digital Media (120 hours)

 FILM MINOR

 Minors consist of a minimum of 18 credit hours.
 Courses in the minor may not count toward a major, another minor, or the core unless such courses are designated as required.
 Courses so designated and counted in more than one area are limited to 6 hours.
 Minors available and their requirements are: